EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: The EvoGPT System

 \subsubsection{Selection}

-In our evolutionary framework, we employ ranked selection to choose parent test suites for reproduction.
-This method involves sorting the current population based on fitness scores and assigning selection probabilities according to these ranks rather than raw fitness values.
-Ranked selection is advantageous~\cite{whitley1989genitor} as it maintains genetic diversity within the population and mitigates the risk of premature convergence~\cite{baker2014adaptive}, a scenario where the algorithm converges to suboptimal solutions early in the search process.
-By preventing highly fit individuals from dominating the gene pool too quickly, ranked selection ensures a more balanced exploration of the solution space~\cite{goldberg1991comparative}.
+EvoGPT employs ranked selection to choose parent test suites for reproduction.
+The population is sorted by our fitness function, and selection probabilities are assigned according to rank rather than raw fitness values.
+Ranked selection is a common choice in EAs~\cite{whitley1989genitor,goldberg1991comparative,baker2014adaptive}, as it helps control selection pressure and reduce the risk of premature convergence without requiring problem-specific tuning.

-This approach provides a controlled \emph{selection pressure}.
-High selection pressure can accelerate convergence but may lead to a loss of diversity, while low selection pressure promotes exploration but may slow down progress.
-Ranked selection strikes a balance by giving moderately fit individuals a non-negligible chance to reproduce, thus allowing less fit test suites to contribute to the next generation.
-This balance between exploration and exploitation is crucial for the robustness and effectiveness of genetic algorithms in complex optimization tasks.